SomerEsat/ethereum-staking-guides/README.md

 I'm not an expert in any of the technologies listed in this guide (basically I am a noob).
 I got it working and it's a lot of fun, so I wanted to share it with others.
 Please forgive any errors or ill-informed choices.
 Feedback is appreciated!

 ### Prerequisites
-This guide assumes basic knowledge of Ethereum, ETH, staking, Linux, MetaMask.
+This guide assumes basic knowledge of Ethereum, ETH, staking, Linux, and MetaMask.
 Before you get started you will need to have your Ubuntu server instance up and running.
 For simplicity I used a VM hosted in a virtual public cloud, but a locally hosted instance is also fine.
 It will help to have the MetaMask browser extension installed and configured.
 The rest we will do along the way.
 GLHF!

 ### Requirements
 - Ubuntu server instance.
 I used v20.04 (LTS) x64 server VM.